decentralized-identity/trustdidweb-v03/spec/specification.md

     [[ref: parameters]] item, a `nextKeyHashes` item, with a new set of hashes, **MUST** also be included in the same [[ref: parameters]] item.
 Any unused hashes in the prior `nextKeyHashes` are ignored.
-- `approval`: A JSON item containing the parameters for completing and verifying the approvals process for updating a DID via a collaboration with [[ref: approvers]] prior to publication.
-For details of this item data and its usage in the approvals process, see the
-  [DID Version Approvals](#did-version-approvals) section of this specification.
+- `witness`: A JSON item containing the parameters for declaring the witnesses for the DID, and the parameters for the process of updating a DID via a collaboration with [[ref: witnesses]] prior to publication.
+For details of this item data and its usage in the approvals process, see the [DID Witnesses](#did-witnesses) section of this specification.
-  - An `approval` in the first [[ref: DID log entry]] is used for the approvals of that initial log entry.
-In all other DID log entries, an `approval` item becomes active *after* the publication of its entry -- meaning its log entry must be approved by the most recent `approvers` from a prior DID log entry.
+  - A `witness` item in the first [[ref: DID log entry]] is used to define the witnesses and necessary threshold for that initial log entry.
+In all other DID log entries, a `witness` item becomes active *after* the publication of its entry -- meaning its log entry must be witnessed by the most recent `witnesses` from a prior DID log entry.
 - `deactivated`: A JSON boolean that should be set to `true` when the DID is to be deactivated.
 See the [deactivate (revoke)](#deactivate-revoke) section of this specification for more details.